LucianoAdonis/lucianoadonis.github.io/pages/shopping.md

 - **Fluorescent Tape**: Bright and practical.
 - **<span class="hover-image-trigger" data-image="../images/shopping/aliexpress-coin-cutter.png">Coin Cutter</span>**: Convenient for opening boxes and other things.

-## Tried and Regreted
+## Tried and Regretted

-- **Elgato Streamdeck**: It’s a cool gadget, but honestly, it's not that useful for me unless you’re into gaming or streaming.
-It can help a lot, but it’s often more effective to simplify your workflow rather than set up automation for everything.
+- **<span class="hover-image-trigger" data-image="../images/shopping/elgato-streamdeck-mk2.png">Elgato Stream Deck MK.2</span>**: It's a cool gadget, but honestly, it's not that useful for me unless you're into gaming or streaming.
+It can help a lot, but it's often more effective to simplify your workflow rather than set up automation for everything.
   - You can customize the buttons with different themes and assign them to tasks like running automation, launching apps, or even closing programs.

 <br>